How Do The Pads Work?

 See our sizing guide for more info on choosing pads to suit your flow.

 You could find your way with our Starter Pack.
-This includes 4 pads of several sizes and a bonus wing liner insert.
+This includes 4 pads of several sizes.
 Feel free to customise your Starter Pack or 6-pad Cycle pack by leaving a note on your size preferences at Checkout.

 How Long Do MyPads Last?